-Anthony Mann directs another tough crime noir starring Dennis O’Keefe, a prisoner soon to break out unscathed with the help of his lady, Claire Trevor.
+Anthony Mann directs another tough crime noir starring Dennis O’Keefe, a prisoner soon to break out unscathed.
+Claire Trevor is his contact once back on the streets.
 Her character is full of angst and self-obsession.
-Her inner thoughts are voiced throughout the film by Trevor, accompanied by the mental instability sound of a Theremin instrument.
+She voices her inner thoughts throughout the film accompanied by the mental instability sound of a Theremin instrument.
 It gets more amusing with each use, finding it easy to substitute Madeline Kahn in the role.
-But the film is hardly unknown for obvious first-rate production reasons and as one of the best for O'Keefe's career.
+Front and center is O'Keefe's prison caseworker, Marsha Hunt.
+Aside from today's perceived unintentional humor, this film is hardly forgotten for the obvious first-rate production and one of the best crime roles of O'Keefe's career.
+It is another successful film noir from Edward Small Productions.

-In the course of the late-night escape, O’Keefe stops at Marsha Hunt’s place, his caseworker while in prison.
-His break-out is not what she recommended and attempts to call the police for his own protection.
-But he abducts her and the trio swap cars and escapes a roadblock as expected.
-Trevor, insecurity personified, does not like Hunt.
-Jealous of her, Trevor wants her removed soon and however possible.
+In the course of his late-night escape, O’Keefe stops at Hunt’s home.
+His break-out is not what she recommended and she attempts to call the police for his own protection.
+But he abducts her and, along with Trevor, the trio swaps cars and escapes a roadblock as expected.
+Trevor, insecurity personified, is jealous of Hunt and wants her removed however possible.
 At least not have her sit in the middle of the front seat.

-Turns out, the escape was set up by mobster, Raymond Burr, who figured O’Keefe would not escape successfully given the odds.
+Turns out, the escape was set up by mobster, Raymond Burr, and facilitated by Trevor.
+He figured O’Keefe would not escape successfully given the odds.
 Once again Burr plays a sadistic psycho, a despicable bully who is also terrified when told of the successful escape.
-He wants him taken out so he does not part with the 50k due him.
+He wants him taken-out so he does not part with the 50k due him.
 Burr decides to send his hired gun, John Ireland, in his place to finish him at the designated payoff location.
 The ensuing intense and believable fistfight does not go down in Ireland’s favor.
 Though Hunt carries a torch for O’Keefe, he knows his life is more suited with Trevor.
 Dang it.
 To keep Hunt safe from harm he sends her back to Los Angeles.
-But she is recognized by Ireland in route and brings her back to Burr as leverage.
-O’Keefe seems as ruthless as Burr in the beginning but Hunt’s persuasive comments soften him in the end.
+But she is recognized by Ireland en route and brings her back to Burr as leverage.
+O’Keefe seems as ruthless as Burr in the beginning but Hunt’s persuasive nature softens him a bit as the film progresses.

 No comments: